nhuphuc1602/vsee/README.md

 robot --test "Patient-Provider Chat and Call Flow With Local Grid (Different Machine)" tests/chat_call_flow.robot
 ```

+**Note:**
+- The latest Java version may not be supported by Selenium Grid.
+If you encounter any errors, please try downgrading to an earlier version.
+- If you run docker Selenium Grid before, please run docker-compose down before running local grid.

 #### B2.
 Docker Grid

 **Step 1:** Start Docker Desktop (or your Docker daemon) and ensure it is running before continuing.